 User Verification - Background Check Fees

-(Backstage may also request additional and/or alternate verification information above and beyond the standard background check if needed to verify an account, company, or production.)
+(Backstage may also request additional and/or alternate verification information above and beyond the standard Background + ID Check if needed to verify an account, company, or production.)

 In addition to publishing content 24/7 online, Backstage also publishes Backstage Magazine approximately 31 times a year.
 Backstage Magazine is distributed as both a full-color, glossy print-edition magazine (in the U.S.) and a Digital Edition Magazine (distributed both in the U.S. and internationally).
 In every issue, a small selection of casting notices from Backstage.com are chosen for inclusion in Backstage Magazine, to help bring the listings extra attention.
 When posting your casting call, choosing the "Print Spotlight" posting option guarantees inclusion of your notice online and in the next available print and digital editions of Backstage as long as your notice is still relevant in time for the next edition.

-Your casting notice will appear online prior to appearing in print.
+If you select the "Print Spotlight" upgrade, your listing will still appear online prior to appearing in print.
 If all of your submission deadlines and audition dates have passed prior to the next available print-publication date, then your casting notice may only appear online (unless updated info is provided for print).

 Note: In your job-posting editor there's an option under your email address called "Do not display this address in print"; if you don't choose this option then if your listing is selected for inclusion in Backstage's print/digital magazine your email address will be listed as the contact method for readers discovering your listing offline; but choosing this option will replace your email address with a note directing actors to "apply on Backstage.com."
 (While on the website, your email address will not be revealed; instead, an "Apply" button will appear, which talent click on to easily apply; the site will then notify you about any applications at your chosen email address without revealing your email to the applicants; and the full applications will be stored in your Application Manager on Backstage for easy filtering, viewing, and management.
 Likewise, follow-up communication with the talent can take place over Backstage's private messaging system.)